zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-key-components-intro.md

 ## Introduction

-This document describes the key components of an extension.
+This document describes the key components of an extension: the Marketplace Gallery, the Browse experience, and the Create experience.